ZubairM-1997/edf-energy-tech-test/README.md

 ### Tests
 Unfortunately, I did not have enough time to write tests, as I was on a time constraint from juggling between various technical tests from different companies.
 However, if given enough time, I would write these integration tests and unit test

-The integration test would be the following
+The integration test would be the following (book.controller.ts)

 1) test to see if /getBookByAuthor/:author route returns data
 2) test to see if /getBookByISBN/:isbn route returns data

-the unit tests would be the following
+the unit tests would be the following (book.service.ts)
 1) getBooksByAuthor

     a) test to see if response is json, then the correct information is returned